 What do you enjoy most about your job?

-I enjoy problem solving aspects, whether it is at the trial design stage (working with a clinical team to define a trial objective and implementing a statistical approach which maximises the chance of that objective being reached), or the analysis stage (interpreting a trial results, particularly when they are not straightforward and the study conclusions are not clear cut).
+I enjoy problem-solving aspects, whether it is at the trial design stage (working with a clinical team to define a trial objective and implementing a statistical approach which maximises the chance of that objective being reached), or the analysis stage (interpreting trial results, particularly when they are not straightforward and the study conclusions are not clear cut).

 What is the hardest part of being a Biostatistician?

-Although deadlines are important in the pharmaceutical industry to add purpose and urgency to the work, it can certainly be very challenging when those deadlines are so tight that there is insufficient time for a particular problem to be thought through properly, or when the statistician is not included in the relevant discussions.
+Although deadlines are important in the pharmaceutical industry in order to add purpose and urgency to the work, it can certainly be very challenging when those deadlines are so tight that there is insufficient time for a particular problem to be thought through properly, or when the Statistician is not included in the relevant discussions.

-Alternatively, biostatisticians may work for a clinical research organisation (CRO), which offers a broader exposure to different development compounds, therapeutic areas and sponsor companies.
-A CRO generally offers more opportunity to be involved with project management such as timeline and budget planning for statistical tasks, and with more experience biostatisticians may also contribute to business development activities.
+Alternatively, Biostatisticians may work for a clinical research organisation (CRO), which offers broader exposure to different development compounds, therapeutic areas, and sponsor companies.
+A CRO generally offers more opportunity to be involved with project management such as timeline and budget planning for statistical tasks, and with more experience, Biostatisticians may also contribute to business development activities.

 Opportunities to line manage teams of statisticians and programmers exist in both pharmaceutical companies and CROs, although increasingly functional managers are expected to do some project work.
 In both types of organisation, there are possibilities to contribute towards process improvement activities.

-For those experienced biostatisticians who prefer to remain more “hands-on” rather than pursue a company career path, opportunities exist to work as a contractor rather than as a permanent employee, generally working in-house at a client company site.
-There are also limited opportunities for ad-hoc statistical consultancy, especially to the smaller companies.
-For all career options, the possibilities for flexible and remote working have improved considerably within the last decade, especially with the advent of wireless broadband.
+For those experienced Biostatisticians who prefer to remain more “hands-on” rather than pursue a company career path, opportunities exist to work as a contractor rather than as a permanent employee, generally working in-house at a client company site.
+There are also limited opportunities for ad-hoc statistical consultancy, especially for smaller companies.
+For all career options, the possibilities for flexible and remote working have improved considerably within the last decade, especially with the increase in technology.

 What advice would you give to somebody considering Biostatistician as a career?